-The associate of arts, associate of arts in teaching, and associate of science in engineering degrees require the completion of 30-credit general education core and the associate of applied science degree includes a 20-credit general education core.
-The general education core includes courses in writing, literature, arts, humanities, mathematics, science, history, social and behavioral sciences, interdisciplinary, technology, and emerging issues.
+The associate of arts, associate of arts in teaching, and associate of science in engineering degrees require the completion of 30-credit general education core courses and the associate of applied science degree includes a 20-credit general education core courses.
+The general education core courses include classes in writing, literature, arts, humanities, mathematics, science, history, social and behavioral sciences, interdisciplinary, technology, and emerging issues.

 A certificate is awarded to full-time or part-time students who have concentrated study in a specialized subject matter area and have satisfied the following requirements: